couchbaselabs/CloudPublicAPISample/README.md

 # CloudPublicAPISample
 Here you will a number of a sample Python applications that demonstrate using various features of the Couchbase Cloud Public API to automate operations.

-Right now there is only one, listClouds.py , and more will be forthcoming overtime.
+Right now there are only a few and more will be forthcoming overtime.

 To use any of these samples, follow the instructions below